sajansen1404/ABM_EV_MODEL/README.md

 python run.py
 ```

-To run the code used for OFAT enter in a terminal window:
+To run the code used for OFAT, enter in a terminal window:
 ```
 python OFAT.py
 ```